psrikanthm/psrikanthm.github.io/_pages/about.md

 <p><img src="/images/display_picture.jpg" alt="drawing" width="200" align="left"/> Srikanth Pasumarthy lives in Toronto
 and works as Machine Learning Engineer at
 <a href = "http://www.tealbook.com">Tealbook</a>.
 Where he gets to use Natural Language Processing over tons of
-unstructed text to build 'trusted source of supplier data'.<br>
+Unstructured text to build 'trusted source of supplier data'.<br>
 In the early phase of his career he was a software engineer, building elements of cloud infrastructure for ISPs and Enterprises.<br>
 Srikanth has a Masters degree from McGill University